nasirudeenraheem/introduction-to-github/README.md

    - For owner, choose your personal account or an organization to host the repository.
    - We recommend creating a public repository—private repositories will [use Actions minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
    ![Create a new repository](https://user-images.githubusercontent.com/1221423/169618722-406dc508-add4-4074-83f0-c7a7ad87f6f3.png)
-3. After your new repository is created, wait about 20 seconds, then refresh the page.
-Follow the step-by-step instructions in the new repository's README.
+3. You don't need to wait for 20 seconds, if you have a good network.

 endstep0-->